lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Security considerations for SCHC Fragmentation/Reassembly
 Let's assume that an attacker is able to send to a forged SCHC Fragment to a SCHC Reassembler.

 A node can perform a buffer reservation attack: the receiver will reserve buffer space for the SCHC Packet.
-If the implementation has on;y one buffer, other incoming fragmented SCHC Packets will be dropped while the reassembly buffer is occupied during the reassembly timeout.
+If the implementation has only one buffer, other incoming fragmented SCHC Packets will be dropped while the reassembly buffer is occupied during the reassembly timeout.
 Once that timeout expires, the attacker can repeat the same procedure, and iterate, thus creating a denial of service attack.
 An implementation may have multiple reassembly buffers.
 The cost to mount this attack is linear with the number of buffers at the target node.
 Better, the cost for an attacker can be increased if individual fragments of multiple SCHC Packets can be stored in the reassembly buffer.
 The finer grained the reassembly buffer (downto the smallest tile size), the higher the cost of the attack.
-If buffer overload does occurs, a smart receiver could selectively discard SCHC Packets being reassembled based on the sender behavior, which may help identify which SCHC Fragments have been sent by the attacker.
+If buffer overload does occur, a smart receiver could selectively discard SCHC Packets being reassembled based on the sender behavior, which may help identify which SCHC Fragments have been sent by the attacker.
 Another mild counter-measure is for the target to abort the fragmentation/reassembly session as early as it detects a non-identical SCHC Fragment duplicate, anticipating for an eventual corrupt SCHC Packet, so as to save the sender the hassle of sending the rest of the fragments for this SCHC Packet.

-In another type of attack, the malicious node is additionnaly assumed to be able to hear an incoming communication destined to the target node.
+In another type of attack, the malicious node is additionally assumed to be able to hear an incoming communication destined to the target node.
 It can then send a forged SCHC Fragment that looks like it belongs to a SCHC Packet already being reassembled at the target node.
 This can cause the SCHC Packet to be considered corrupt and be dropped by the receiver.
 The amplification happens here by a single spoofed SCHC Fragment rendering a full sequence of legit SCHC Fragments useless.